Migration Watch UK: Praise

-Conservative politician Jonathan Aitken has credited MigrationWatch with improving the quality of the British debate on immigration.
+Conservative politician Jonathan Aitken has credited Migration Watch with improving the quality of the British debate on immigration.
 He argues that "Migrationwatch has changed the administrative practices of the civil service and the policies of the major political parties on asylum seekers, work permit criteria and numerical totals.
 It has introduced integrity and accuracy into the previously misleading government statistics on immigration.
 The level of understanding of the subject in all serious newspapers and broadcasting organizations has been improved.
 Britain may or may not have the right answers to immigration questions, but we certainly now have a far more informed debate on them".

 Similarly, an article by Dean Godson of the centre-right think tank Policy Exchange published in The Times in June 2006 states: "The dramatic change in the terms of the immigration debate over recent months is largely down to the determination and courage of a single individual – Sir Andrew Green, the founder and chairman of MigrationWatch UK.
 Almost single-handedly, he has rescued the national discourse from the twin inanities of saloon-bar bigotry on the Right and politically correct McCarthyism on the Left".

 Jay Rayner, writing in The Observer quotes one senior BBC News executive, who stated: "We probably were reluctant and slow to take him seriously to begin with.
 We probably didn't like what he had to say.
 But then we were also slow to pick up on immigration as a story, not least because we are a very middle-class organisation and the impact of mass immigration was being felt more in working-class communities.
 If he's proved himself, it's because he hasn't put a foot wrong on the information he's published".

-Peter Oborne, writing as chief political commentator of the Daily Telegraph, has also praised MigrationWatch and the efforts of Lord Green.
+Peter Oborne, writing as chief political commentator of the Daily Telegraph, has also praised Migration Watch and the efforts of Lord Green.
 In 2014 Oborne called Green "one of the most morally courageous people in British public life", and has said that the "liberal media establishment" owe Green "a huge apology" for mocking his predictions about future immigration numbers.